senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/wit_ai/README.md

 # Wit.ai

 Wit.ai is a Natural Language Processing Software as a Service by Facebook.
-It parses and understands sentences written by humans and provides your application possible user intents such as "Is hungry" or "Wants to meet" as well as so called entities, such as a datetime, a number or location, which can be found in the user input.
+It parses and understands sentences written by humans and provides your application possible user intents such as "Is hungry" or "Wants to meet" as well as so called entities, such as a data, a number or a location, which can be found in the user input.
 Find more about NLP tools in general in [our overview](https://github.com/senacor/InnoLabFacebookMessenger/tree/master/docs/facebook_chatbot_with_ai).

 ## How to use Wit.ai